deeplearning4j/deeplearning4j/index.md

 For a quick introduction to neural nets, please see our [overview](../overview.html).

 There are a lot of knobs to turn when you're training a deep-learning network.
 We've done our best to explain them, so that Deeplearning4j can serve as a DIY tool for Java, Scala and Clojure programmers.
 If you have questions, please join [our Google Group](https://groups.google.com/forum/#!forum/deeplearning4j); for premium support, [contact us at Skymind](http://www.skymind.io/contact.html).
-The linear algebra engine powering our matrix manipulations is [ND4J](http://nd4j.org/).
+[ND4J is the scientific computing engine](http://nd4j.org/) powering our matrix manipulations.

 ![Alt text](../img/logos_8.png)